Public confidence

 What should happen next?

-Verified commercial landings should be made public by species and year.
+Verified commercial landings or catch data should be made public by species and year.

-Licence numbers, permits, gear types and enforcement information should be transparent.
+Licence numbers, permits, gear types and enforcement information should be transparent in aggregate form.

 Questions worth asking

-When will verified catch data be published?
-What stock assessments support continued fishing?
-How many commercial licences and permits are active?
+Ask when verified catch data will be published, what stock assessments or monitoring support continued fishing, how many commercial licences and permits are active, and what enforcement information is available in aggregate form.

 Source library